1. Tue, Sep 7, 2021

 Anon., The Quest of the Holy Grail.

 This has always struck me as one of the most profoundly beautiful books I’ve ever read, and I never return to it without finding it electrifying.
 The last time I taught something like this course, the students felt the same way.
-It’s long; it’s leisurely; it doesn’t keep you on the edge of your seat, but it is oddly transforming and visionary.
-The only English translation I know of the work is the Penguin (available at Amazon here) by Pauline Matarasso.
-The Old French version can be acquired from Amazon.fr, if you’re really interested in something unusual.
+It’s long; it’s leisurely; it doesn’t keep you on the edge of your seat, and it’s loaded with baldly unrepentent allegory at every turn — allegory that gets a full-dress explanatory treatment on each occasion, as well.
+Little is left to the imagination.
+The author falls repeatedly back on the same formulaic way of doing things.
+The landscape is fairly crowded with hermits, all of whom have a talent for explaining the significance of every little thing that life throws at our protagonists.
+For all that, though, it is oddly transforming and visionary.
+The most accessible commercial translation I know of the work is the Penguin (available at Amazon here) by Pauline Matarasso; the (older) translation by W. W. Comfort is available in PDF form for free at the York University site here and in hard copy at Amazon here.
+The Old French version can be acquired from Amazon.fr here, or online here if you’re really interested in something unusual.

 Anon., The Quest of the Holy Grail.